Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Results

 We first examine the evolution of the wavelet scattering coefficients in the absence of instrumental thermal noise, focusing on the intrinsic statistical properties of the simulated 21\,cm signal.
-In Figure~\ref{fig:wst_1st}, we summarize the redshift evolution of the first–order wavelet–scattering coefficients $S_1(j)$, which capture band–limited fluctuations of the 21\,cm field at wavelet scale $j$ after averaging over orientations.
-Each panel displays $S_1(j)$ as a function of redshift for $j=1,\dots,6$, enabling a scale–by–scale comparison of how the total fluctuation power migrates in time across the CDM and FDM scenarios.
-Throughout this work we adopt the convention that larger indices $j$ correspond to wavelet filters probing larger physical scales—that is, smoother and more extended structures in the 21\,cm brightness field.
+Figure~\ref{fig:wst_1st} summarizes the redshift evolution of the first-order wavelet-scattering coefficients $S_1(j)$, which capture band-limited fluctuations of the 21\,cm field at wavelet scale $j$ after averaging over orientations.
+Each panel displays $S_1(j)$ as a function of redshift for $j=1,\dots,6$, enabling a scale-by-scale comparison of how the fluctuation power migrates in time across the CDM and FDM scenarios.
+Throughout this work, larger values of $j$ correspond to larger physical scales.

-In the top panel of Figure~\ref{fig:wst_1st}, which illustrates the variation with particle mass with fixing $\alpha=-1.1$, the CDM curves peak at $z\simeq18$–20 across the smaller scales ($j=1$–4), where the 21\,cm fluctuations are strongest.
-All FDM models exhibit a systematic shift of the $S_1$ maxima toward lower redshift and a modest reshaping of the peak profiles.
-The light FDM case ($m=10\times10^{-22}\,\mathrm{eV}$) shows the largest shift and, at $j=2–4$, a higher crest than CDM, indicating that fluctuation power is redistributed in both scale and time when small–scale structure formation is suppressed.
-At the smallest wavelet scale ($j=1$), a distinct peak is also present, but it appears slightly earlier and with lower amplitude than at intermediate scales, reflecting the evolution of the finest spatial modes in the 21\,cm field near the FDM suppression scale.
-The heavier FDM model ($m=50\times10^{-22}\,\mathrm{eV}$) follows the CDM trend more closely, showing smaller offsets in both peak position and amplitude.
+In the top panel of Figure~\ref{fig:wst_1st}, which illustrates the variation with particle mass at fixed $\alpha=-1.1$, the CDM curves peak at $18\lesssim z\lesssim20$ across the smaller scales ($1\leq j\leq4$), where the 21\,cm fluctuations are strongest.
+All FDM models exhibit a systematic shift of the $S_1$ maxima toward lower redshift together with a modest reshaping of the peak profiles.
+The light FDM case ($m_{22}=10$) shows the largest shift and, at $2\leq j\leq4$, a higher crest than CDM, indicating that fluctuation power is redistributed in both scale and time when small-scale structure formation is suppressed.
+At the smallest wavelet scale ($j=1$), a distinct peak is also present, but within a given model it occurs at slightly higher redshift and with lower amplitude than at intermediate scales, reflecting the evolution of the finest spatial modes near the FDM suppression scale.
+The heavier FDM model ($m_{22}=50$) follows the CDM trend more closely, showing smaller offsets in both peak position and amplitude.
 Toward larger $j$ (corresponding to broader physical structures), the amplitude of $S_1$ decreases and the curves converge at high redshift, as expected when the signal weakens and the maps become increasingly smooth.